 \subsection{Confidence Interval Construction}

-As shown in Section~\ref{sec:time-wise-result} and~\ref{sec:regino-wisr-result}, we report the confidence interval of the effect estimated by the bias correction model.
-When using LLM agents to conduct human experiments , the cost of invoking LLMs is very low compared to recruiting real human participants.
-In principle, this allows us to obtain an unlimited number of LLM-generated samples.
-Consequently, applying methods such as difference-in-differences to estimate treatment effects would, in theory, yield an infinitesimally small confidence interval.
-Therefore, in LLM-based experiments, \textbf{one cannot rely on sampling variance alone to measure the confidence interval}.
-Instead, it is necessary to \textbf{account for the variance introduced throughout the entire statistical process}, including generation, correction, and inference.
+When using LLM agents to conduct human experiments, the cost of invoking LLMs is relatively low compared to recruiting real human participants.
+This allows us to obtain a large number of LLM-generated samples.
+Applying methods such as DiD to estimate treatment effects would yield an infinitesimally small confidence interval.
+Therefore, in LLM-based experiments, one cannot rely on sampling variance alone to measure the confidence interval.
+Instead, it is necessary to account for the variance introduced throughout the entire statistical process, including generation, correction, and inference.

-Here, we adopt a bootstrap strategy: we repeat all experiments 20 times, each time randomly sampling with replacement from the set of personas (and from regions in the region-wise experiments, which correspond to generation stage), and retraining the bias correction model (correction stage).
+Here, we adopt a bootstrap strategy: we repeat all experiments 20 times, each time randomly sampling with replacement from the set of personas and from regions in the region-wise experiments (which correspond to the generation stage), and retraining the bias correction model (correction stage).
 The treatment effect is then estimated based on the bias correction model’s new outputs (inference stage).
-This procedure yields 20 estimated treatment effects.
-Assuming these estimates follow a t-distribution, we calculate their mean and construct the corresponding 95\% confidence interval.
-This stands in contrast to the computation of confidence intervals in human experiments.
-As shown in the final column of Table~\ref{tab:region-wise-results}, the reported confidence intervals there are based solely on sampling variance.
-Our bias correction method yields tighter confidence intervals in the time-wise experiments, demonstrating the robustness of our approach as well as its potential to enable early termination of experiments.
-In the region-wise experiments, the mixture model provides accurate effect estimates and confidence intervals that are close to those observed in human experiments, demonstrating its ability to generalize to unseen regions.
+This procedure yields 20 estimated treatment effects, from which we construct the 95\% confidence interval assuming these estimates follow a t-distribution.
+When synthetic outputs are abundant, the sampling variance of the synthetic sample becomes negligible, and the dominant uncertainty comes from the limited human data used for correction.
+Applying DiD to the corrected outputs alone would therefore understate the true uncertainty.
+We instead use a full-pipeline bootstrap---resampling personas and regions, retraining the correction model, and rerunning inference---so that the uncertainty induced by the finite human sample propagates through the estimate.
+This captures the variability of the corrector, but not its specification error.